 9. The Latin Quarter Of Paris: Stroll Rue Mouffetard

-Plan your stroll along one of my favourite Paris streets, rue Mouffetard, on a Sunday when the service at Église Saint-Médard ends.
+One of the essential things to do in the Latin Quarter Paris is to stroll along one of my favourite Paris streets, rue Mouffetard, on a Sunday when the service at Église Saint-Médard ends.
 As the parishioners flood out of the rustic church, sit at the corner café, watch dancers spin to live music and know that this is as local an experience as it gets.

 Then wander along one of the oldest market streets of Paris, hailing from Roman times.
 Given its lifespan, rue Mouffetard has a long and intriguing history but today it is lined with boutiques, grocers, butchers, cheese shops, cafés and crêperies.
 Take note of the lovely façade, designed by Italian painter Eldi Gueri, across from église Saint-Médard.